dvrpc/LTS_island_connectivity/README.md

 :black_square_button: update how crashes are pulled (setup PA/NJ)

 :black_square_button: change census to planbelt-census tool rather than pulling decenial from pg

+optional/thought: convert analyze_connections to class , so each new study segment is an instantiated class and you can store different segment info